 These conditions of approval run with the land, unless modified by future land use reviews.
 As used in the conditions, the term "applicant" includes the applicant for this land use review, any person undertaking development pursuant to this land use review, the proprietor of the use or development approved by this land use review, and the current owner and future owners of the property subject to this land use review.

 Appealing this decision.
 This decision may be appealed to the Hearings Officer, which will hold a public hearing.
-Appeals must be filed by 4:30 PM on March 31, 2009 at 1900 SW Fourth Ave.
+Appeals must be filed by 4:30 PM on March 27, 2009 at 1900 SW Fourth Ave.
 Appeals can be filed on the first floor in the Development Services Center until 3 p.m.
 After 3 p.m., appeals must be submitted to the receptionist at the front desk on the fifth floor.
 An appeal fee of \$250 will be charged.
 The appeal fee will be refunded if the appellant prevails.
 There is no fee for ONI recognized organizations appealing a land use decision for property within the organization's boundaries.
 The vote to appeal must be in accordance with the organization's bylaws.
 Low-income individuals appealing a decision for their personal residence that they own in whole or in part may qualify for an appeal fee waiver.
-In addition, an appeal fee may be waived for a low income individual has resided at that address for at least 60 days.
+In addition, an appeal fee may be waived for a low income individual if the individual resides within the required notification area for the review, and the individual has resided at that address for at least 60 days.
 Assistance in filing the appeal and information on fee waivers is available from BDS in the Development Services Center.
 Fee waivers for low-income individuals must be approved prior to filing the appeal; please allow 3 working days for fee waiver approval.
 Please see the appeal form for additional information.